Causes of Shorted Turns

 Disruption to the normal cooling gas flow to the rotor windings can create hot spots that can lead to turn shorts..
 The example below shows a 125 MVA generator that was tested free of turn shorts.
 About 6 months later, vibration increased and the required field current increased about 15 %.
 A repeat of the flux probe test showed about 30-35 new shorts in seven separate coils.
 An examination of the rotor during the subsequent outage found a cooling gas baffle had cracked, severely disrupting cooling gas flow to the rotor windings.
 The turns were overheated and distorted and the insulation was damaged, causing a very large number of turn shorts, with the majority of the shorts affecting the larger rotor coils (Coils 5-7).

-Rotor was tested over a wide range of loads and the rotor winding tested free of any shorts.
+Rotor was tested over a wide range of loads and the rotor winding was free of turn shorts.

 About six months after the previous test, rotor vibration and field current both increased significantly.
 The flux probe test showed at least 30-35 new turn shorts.
-A failed cooling system created hot spots in the winding that resulted in many new shorts.
+A failed rotor cooling system created hot spots in the winding that damaged insulation and distorted turns, resulting in many new shorts.

 High moisture content and foreign material ingress can produce issues that promote turn short development.